Check out Delta's many scenic trails for walking, hiking, biking, in-line skating and horseback riding!

 Bike pump tracks are one of the fastest growing attractions in biking as they are small in scale and can be enjoyed by cyclists of all ages and skill levels.
 It is a full body workout where cyclists learn essential riding skills in a fun environment that is low risk and helps build fitness.

 Check out the bike pump track at 6120 Ladner Trunk Road, adjacent to Holly Park.
-An additional track is being considered for Grauer Park in Tsawwassen and another for a yet-to-be-determined site in North Delta.
+A new bike pump track is coming to North Delta Community Park in summer 2017, and an additional track is being considered for Grauer Park in Tsawwassen.

 Watershed Park Trail Maps